 - To develop, within special education students, essential skills and competencies for students to be college and career ready in order to be successful in postsecondary experiences.

 Non-Regents Diploma Options for Students with Disabilities

-The State Education Department has ruled that the local diploma will be available to students with disabilities.
-These students must still take the five required Regents exams.
-However, if they fail to pass one or more exams, students with disabilities who score a 55-64 would then qualify for a local diploma.
+Under state law, the local diploma is available to students with disabilities.
+These students must take the five required Regents exams.
+If students with disabilities fail to pass one or more exams, they still qualify for a local diploma if they score a 55-64.
 This “safety net” applies to any student who has been identified through the Committee on Special Education (CSE) or through documentation on a Section 504 by a Multidisciplinary Team.
 It is also available to students with disabilities who have been “declassified” in grades 8-12, if recommended and documented by a CSE.
-In June 2016, the Board of Regents extended this “safety net” to allow certain students with disabilities to graduate with a local diploma after their school superintendent reviews their coursework and certifies the students have met minimum requirements.
+The Board of Regents extends this “safety net” to allow certain students with disabilities to graduate with a local diploma after their school superintendent reviews their coursework and certifies the students have met minimum requirements.

-On June 30, 2013, the Individualized Education Plan (IEP) Diploma sunsetted.
-As of July 1, 2014, students with disabilities may also qualify for two exiting credentials: the Skills and Achievement Commencement Credential, or New York State Career Development and Occupational Studies (CDOS) Commencement Credential.
-Learn more about graduation pathways for students with disabilities.
+Students with disabilities may also qualify for two exiting credentials: the Skills and Achievement Commencement Credential, or New York State Career Development and Occupational Studies (CDOS) Commencement Credential.